Friday, July 2, 2021

 no exit : D.O.A.
 (1950)

+[Minor SPOILERS in this post].
 Noir-heads are only too familiar with the genre’s favorite tropes: doomed heroes, back-stabbing femme fatales, visual flourishes, fatalistic plots, thunderous music.
 But D.O.A. stands out amongst the noir oeuvre for its totally sui generis status.
 Yes, it has virtually all the noir themes and characters, in abundance.
 But its premise, and to some extent, underlying psychology, is unique.
 I can’t think of any film, noir or otherwise, that has as its main plot point a guy that’s been murdered and he’s still literally alive [1], not just alive but trying to solve the case.
 Probably the closest is Sunset Blvd., in which we have a wise guy narrator who talks to us from beyond the grave.
 But it’s not quite the same thing; the William Holden character in Sunset is already dead and is just retelling the story.
 In D.O.A. the murdered hero is still alive, kicking, and trying to figure out what’s going on in a spiritual and existential morass that spirals out of control to a degree that’s extreme even by noir standards.

 The basic issue is not whether Frank Bigelow will die or not – that’s been pre-ordained – but why.
 Our hero’s eventual discovery, far too late, is more in the nature of the how instead of the why of his murder.
 As for the real reason, well, it’s merely the vicissitudes of fate, or to put it more bluntly, and quintessentially noirishly, for no good reason at all.
 Yes, there is a technical reason – notarizing a bill of sale.
 But the ultimate consequences are hardly proportional to the transgression, if one may put it that way.
 Again we have a classic noirish message: it’s an unfair universe, fella.
 Get over it.

-As the movie whirls and twists its way through the maelstrom we become more, not less, confused amongst the myriad receipts, bills, sales, aliases, spiked drinks, false leads, photographs, love letters, philandering and threats of philandering, and we never quite know the full story.
+As the movie whirls and twists its way through the maelstrom we become more, not less, confused amongst the myriad receipts, bills, sales, aliases, spiked drinks, femmes fatales, false leads, photographs, love letters, philandering and threats of philandering, and we never quite know the full story.
 But who cares?
 Best to sit back and enjoy the wild ride and delight in the dream-like excess.
 Indeed the whole production is awash in over-the-topness, especially the earnest B level acting that verges on camp but never quite gets there.
 My guess is that all involved were playing this totally straight as just another B movie, Ed Wood with a bigger budget and more talent, if you like.

 But first, let’s get to the only real misstep, and dispense with it straight away.
 It’s of course the hokey and hopelessly in-bad-taste (to current sensibilities anyway) wolf whistles while Frank ogles the ladies upon his arrival at the hotel.
 The whistles are especially incongruous given that the women Frank admires look singularly unappetizing, adorned as they are in frumpy, Forties-style garb.
 The only other, arguable, misfire is the prolonged romantic scene between Paula and Frank toward the end of the film.
 Now moving on to the good stuff: there’s great on-location scenes in San Francisco and Los Angeles (you can’t go wrong with the Bradbury Building for a thriller).
 Maybe the best sequence in the film is the scene at the jazz club (appropriately named The Fisherman) [2], shot in an orgiastically expressionist manner with alternating hopped up audience and wild-eyed musicians performing a bobsled ride of a jazz tune at an ever frenzied pace.
 By the way the proto-Beat clientele is mostly white but if one looks closely we can see hints of a multi-racial crowd, something quite unusual for a late Forties film, even an under the radar product like D.O.A.
 Oddly enough, and contrary to popular opinion, jazz features little in noir either as background or source music [3].
 Jazz clubs are even scarcer, and this is one of the best sequences ever.
 The more conventional film music for D.O.A. is, in its different way, just as good.
 The manic pace and sweltering, claustrophobic feel throughout the story is perfectly complemented by Dmitri Tiomkin’s intrusive, bombastic score.